ros2/demos/demo_nodes_cpp/README.md

 ### Matched Event Detect

-This runs 3 ROS2 nodes.
+This runs 3 ROS 2 nodes.
 `matched_event_detect_node` node that set matched event callback for publisher and subscription separately to output connection or disconnection information.
 `multi_sub_node` create/destroy subscriptions which connect the publisher of `matched_event_detect_node`.
 `multi_pub_node` create/destroy publishers which connect the subscription of `matched_event_detect_node`.

 ```bash